-Adam has received masterclasses from many eminent pianists, including Stephen Hough, Paul Lewis, Anne Queffélec, John Lill, and Imogen Cooper.
-Generously supported by the Talent Unlimited Foundation , he studies with Christopher Elton at the Royal Academy of Music in London, where he is the holder of the full-fees Hargreaves and Ball Scholarship.
+Adam has received tuition from several prominent pianists including Stephen Hough, Paul Lewis, Anne Queffélec, and John Lill.
+Generously supported by The Musicians’ Company Young Artists’ Programme and by The Talent Unlimited Foundation , he currently studies with Christopher Elton at the Royal Academy of Music in London, where he holds the prestigious Hargreaves and Ball scholarship.